SPGoding/resource-pack-converter/README.md

     - `adapters`: (Required) Array.
 Initialize adapters here.
         - An object.
 Represents an adapter.
             - `id`: (Required) String.
 The identity of adapter.
-            - `params`: (Optional) Object.
+            - `params`: (Required) Object.
 Stores all parameters used to initialize the adapter.
                 - *`key`*: Value.
     - `from`: (Required) String.
 Specifies the game version which the conversion starts from.
     - `to`: (Required) String.
 Specifies the game version which the conversion ends with.